officialmofabs/devcontainer_prod/README.md

 	```
 	- change persistent env variable in `containerEnv`
 	- full list of params and args in [devcontainer doc](https://containers.dev/implementors/json_reference/)

+- copy `postCreateCommand_example.sh` to `postCreateCommand.sh` and make changes per your requirement. recommended to keep sections python and zsh setups

 - spin up the devcontainer.
 By default `--workspace-folder` is required which will bind mount current dir to container's `/workspace` dir